-We have model building, hand drawing and computer rendering capabilities and based on the clients ability to visualize we can do any or all of the above.
-Another reason that our fees are based on services required.
+We have model building, hand-drawing and computer rendering capabilities; based on the client's preference and their ability to visualize, we can do any or all of the above.

 18. If the scope of the project changes later in the project, will there be additional fees?
 How will these fees be justified?

 We work to build your project on paper so that you will know exactly what is going to be constructed.
 We work to make sure the client understands the spaces--either with drawings, computer renderings, models or even staking it out with string on the property or chalk on the floor within an existing space.
 Our fees are hourly and we feel that this helps the clients stay on task and focused on their priorities, goals and budget.
 We continually weigh the ideas that are generated against the priorities, goals and budget that were established at the beginning.
 If the priorities, goals or budget change that is fine, but moving targets can become very expensive to hit.